EXXETA/SemanticMocking/README.md

     _storageService.Verify(mock => mock.Delete(It.IsAny<User>()), Times.Once());
 }
 ```
+*Please note that the commented stages of the AAA pattern are just for clarification.
+One would need these kind of comments only when the test is complex and the three stages
+are not clearly identifiable.*

 These tests are quite short and easy to understand.
-But nevertheless there is duplicated code.
+But nevertheless there is duplicated and unrelevant code.
-What happens, when the Product Owner decides the 'no' option should be changed to 'cancel'?

-Also the title of the confirm dialog seems to be irrelevant for the test cases but it has to be handled.

 Let's have a look how it could look like when we hide the calls to moq using SemanticMocking: